Here’s a look at Ebola, a virus with a high fatality rate that was first identified in Africa in 1976.

-October 8, 2014 - Thomas Eric Duncan dies of Ebola in Dallas.
+October 8, 2014 - Thomas Eric Duncan, a Liberian citizen who was visiting the United States, dies of Ebola in Dallas.

-October 11, 2014 - Nina Pham, a Dallas nurse who cared for the now-deceased Ebola patient Thomas Eric Duncan, tests positive for Ebola during a preliminary blood test.
+October 11, 2014 - Nina Pham, a Dallas nurse who cared for Duncan, tests positive for Ebola during a preliminary blood test.
 She is the first person to contract Ebola on American soil.

-October 15, 2014 - Amber Vinson, a second Dallas nurse who also cared for Thomas Eric Duncan, is diagnosed with Ebola.
+October 15, 2014 - Amber Vinson, a second Dallas nurse who cared for Duncan, is diagnosed with Ebola.
 Authorities say Vinson flew on a commercial jet from Cleveland to Dallas days before testing positive for Ebola.

 October 20, 2014 - Under fire in the wake of Ebola cases involving two Dallas nurses, the CDC issues updated Ebola guidelines that stress the importance of more training and supervision, and recommend that no skin be exposed when workers are wearing personal protective equipment, or PPE.

-October 23, 2014 - Craig Spencer, a 33 year-old doctor who recently returned from Guinea has tested positive for Ebola -- the first case of the deadly virus in New York City and the fourth diagnosed in the United States.
+October 23, 2014 - Craig Spencer, a 33-year-old doctor who recently returned from Guinea, tests positive for Ebola – the first case of the deadly virus in New York and the fourth diagnosed in the United States.

-February 22, 2015 - Liberia reopens its land border crossings shut down during the Ebola outbreak, and Liberian President Ellen Johnson Sirleaf also lifts a nationwide curfew imposed in August to help combat the virus.
+February 22, 2015 - Liberia reopens its land border crossings shut down during the Ebola outbreak, and President Sirleaf also lifts a nationwide curfew imposed in August to help combat the virus.

-*Includes outbreaks resulting in more than 100 deaths or special cases.
+*Includes information about Ebola and other outbreaks resulting in more than 100 deaths or special cases.

 1976 - First recognition of the EBOV disease is in Zaire (now Democratic Republic of the Congo).
 The outbreak has 318 reported human cases, leading to 280 deaths.
 An SUDV outbreak also occurs in Sudan (now South Sudan), which incurs 284 cases and 151 deaths.

-1995 - An outbreak in Democratic Republic of the Congo (formerly Zaire) leads to 315 reported cases and at least 250 deaths.
+1995 - An outbreak in the Democratic Republic of the Congo (DRC) leads to 315 reported cases and at least 250 deaths.

 2000-2001 - A Ugandan outbreak (SUDV) results in 425 human cases and 224 deaths.

-2007 - An EBOV outbreak occurs in the Democratic Republic of the Congo (DRC), 187 of the 264 cases reported result in death.
-In late 2007, an outbreak in Uganda leads to 37 deaths.
-149 cases were reported.
+2007 - An EBOV outbreak occurs in the DRC, 187 of the 264 cases reported result in death.
+In late 2007, an outbreak in Uganda leads to 37 deaths, with 149 cases reported in total.